 Guests who need to apply for a visa prior to travelling to Thailand, or who will be staying in Thailand for more than 15 days after their Myanmar trip must ensure that they obtain a MULTIPLE ENTRY visa from their nearest Royal Thai Embassy or Thai Consulate otherwise will not be allowed back in to Thailand.

-Guests are not required to obtain a visa for Myanmar prior to boarding, our Cruise Director and local agent will make the arrangements on your behalf.
+Guests are not required to obtain a visa for Myanmar prior to boarding; our Cruise Director and local agent will make the necessary arrangements on your behalf.
 Please bring 2 x photocopies of your passport ID page and 2 x passport sized photographs as these are needed for the Myanmar visa application.
 Please make sure that your passport is valid for at least 6 months after the duration of your stay in Thailand.
-You may be required to show a confirmed ticket to leave Thailand within the maximum number of days you can stay in the country.

 No inoculations or vaccinations are required unless you are coming from or passing through contaminated areas.
 However, we strongly advise that you check with your nearest travel clinic for up to date information and recommendations. https://travelhealthpro.org.uk/country/156/myanmar-burma#Vaccine_recommendations

 Please make sure you use insect repellent and cover exposed skin to reduce the risk of Dengue Fever and other insect borne diseases.